Bendigo: Architectural heritage

 Established in 1854, Shamrock Hotel was rebuilt in 1897.

 As a legacy of the gold boom, Bendigo has buildings built in a late Victorian colonial style.
 A number of buildings are on the Victorian Heritage Register and registered by the National Trust of Australia.
-Prominent buildings include the Bendigo Town Hall (1859, 1883–85), the Old Post Office, the Bendigo Law Courts (1892–96), the Shamrock Hotel (1897), the Institute of Technology, and the Memorial Military Museum (1921), all in the Second Empire style.
+Prominent buildings include the Bendigo Town Hall (1859, 1883–85), the Old Post Office, the Old Bendigo Law Courts Building (1892–96), the Shamrock Hotel (1897), the Institute of Technology, and the Memorial Military Museum (1921), all in the Second Empire style.

 The architect William Vahland encouraged European artisans to emigrate to the Sandhurst goldfields and so create a "Vienna of the South".
 Bendigo's Sacred Heart Cathedral, a large sandstone church, is the third-largest cathedral in Australia and one of the largest cathedrals in the Southern Hemisphere.
 The main building was completed between 1896 and 1908 and the spire between 1954 and 1977.

 Fortuna Villa is a large surviving Victorian mansion, built for Christopher Ballerstedt and later owned by George Lansell.
 Other examples of Bendigo's classical architecture include the Colonial Bank building (1887) and the former Masonic Hall (1873–74), which is now a performing-arts centre.
 Bendigo's Joss House, a historic temple, was built in the 1860s by Chinese miners and is the only surviving building of its kind in regional Victoria, which continues to be used as a place of worship.
 The historic Bendigo Tram Sheds and Power Station (1903) now house Bendigo's tramway museum.
 The Queen Elizabeth Oval still retains its ornate 1901 grandstand.